-Mosher Center Team
+Mosher Center Surgery Team

 Jessica Suzanne Mosher, MD

 Dr. Mosher and her Mohs team have been together for over 16 years.
 They have masterfully earned their reputation as “Best of Boston”.
-Boston Magazine and Castle Connolly placed Dr. Mosher and her team on their Top Doctors list in 2019, 2020, 2021, 2022, 2023, 2024 and 2025 for Mohs Surgery.
+Boston Magazine and Castle Connolly placed Dr. Mosher and her team on their Top Doctors list in 2019, 2020, 2021, 2022, 2023, 2024, 2025 and 2026 for Mohs Surgery.
+Dr. Mosher has also been named an Exceptional Woman in Medicine for 2020, 2021, 2022, 2023, 2024, 2025 and 2026.

 At the Mosher Center, we understand that surgery for skin cancer–especially on sensitive areas such as the face, can be a frightening experience.
 Dr. Mosher is an expert surgeon with a meticulous eye for unparalleled aesthetic outcomes.
-Many of her patients seek her out because they feel her repairs and long-term results are far superior than the industry standard.
+Many of her patients seek her out because they feel her repairs and long-term results are far superior to industry standard.

 Dr. Mosher is a member of the following professional societies: